marmelab/react-admin/docs/Authentication.md

 </Admin>
 ```

-If you have a custom REST client, don't forget to add authentication data yourself.
+If you have a custom REST client, don't forget to add credentials yourself.

 ## Adding a Logout Button